petedegraw/semantic-projects/readme.md

 ### Features

 - Markdown note templates for [projects](./templates/proj.md), [requirements](./templates/req.md), and [wiki](./templates/wiki.md) articles.
-You can customize the body of each template to fit your needs.
-Also includes basic YAML front matter for use on static sites.
+You can customize the body of each template to fit your needs
-- Quick CLI commands for adding logs to [log files](./templates/log.md) and creating [meeting notes](./templates/meetings.md).
+- Quick CLI commands for adding logs to [log files](./templates/log.md) and creating [meeting notes](./templates/meetings.md)
+- Basic YAML front matter for use in static sites

 ### Recommended Markdown Tools